 Can you use frozen peaches?

-Yes – preparing frozen peaches in your cobbler recipe is possible, but they release more liquid than canned or fresh peaches.
-To avoid ending up with a runny cobbler, add a teaspoon of cornstarch when you d the sugar and lemon juice; this will thicken the mixture and help absorb any excess moisture.
+You can use frozen peaches, but they tend to release more liquid than fresh or canned peaches.
+To prevent a runny cobbler, add a teaspoon of cornstarch when you mix in the sugar and lemon juice.
+This will help thicken the mixture and absorb any excess moisture.

 Can I eat peach cobbler cold?